 We help businesses, organisations and individuals, with their own premises and with properties which they invest in, develop or let to others.
 We work closely with other specialists and professionals in real estate, planning, environment, construction and insolvency to provide comprehensive solutions.

-dispute will arise in respect of the property you own or occupy.
-Alternatively, you may just need to renew the lease on your premises.
+Whether you or your business are landlord, tenant, land owner or home owner, the chances are that at some point a dispute will arise in respect of the property you own or occupy.
+Alternatively, you may just need to renew the lease on your premises

 Recovering Possession Of Your Property

 As the landlord of a house/flat or commercial premises such as an office or factory, you will occasionally need to take steps to obtain possession of your property.
 The tenant may be in arrears with the rent, or be refusing to leave after the tenancy ends.
 Sometimes you will need to obtain possession to carry out essential repairs.

 Whatever the reason, the process of recovering possession is not easy, and mistakes can be costly.
 We can advise you on your situation and the best way to proceed without tripping up.